pondrejk/dizzer/chap3-vis_challenges-density.md

 # Case Study: Urban recommendation system

 ## 1. data sources and transformations
+- data from osm
+- interpolation to the grid
+- leaflet + db vs mapbox

+- data for buildings

 ## 2. app architecture (react redux mapbox)
 ## 3. user interface design
 ## 4. interesting findings
 - what spatio-temporal queries are enabled by this kind of visualisation?
 Which are not? (see chapter 2)

 ## 5. possible extensions

 notes: